erbsland-dev/erbsland-unittest/README.md

 # Erbsland Unit Testing System

-Welcome to **Erbsland UnitTest** — a lightweight and modern unit testing framework designed specifically for C++20 and beyond.
+Welcome to **Erbsland Unit Test** — a lightweight and modern unit testing framework designed specifically for C++20 and beyond.
 Originally created for testing Erbsland libraries and applications, this system is tailored to be **practically dependency-free**, offering developers a clean and minimalistic testing environment.

 Compatible with any C++20-compliant compiler, this framework is perfect for those who value simplicity and control in their testing workflows.